shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 [have coronation scene for Lemilay]

 [give ersie time to prepare to leave for the cat kingdom, maybe even give her the decision to leave or attempt to dodge and stay]

+===

+A few days later, an official Passing of the Torch was held.

+Wolves gathered on one side of the mess hall, and the other side was occupied by the cats.

+Lemilay stood on a wooden structure build specifically for this occasion.
+She stood tall and proud, even if a little wounded, emotionally.
+Her chest fluff was well-groomed and combed, and her fur was so shiny it gleamed.

+The High One stood on the podium behind, his relentless smile suppressing the mood.
+He held a book in his hand, and he wore a black officiating robe over his military attire, which had been properly cleaned and polished after the battle.

+Ersatzica sat in the front row of the cat side, as close as she could to Wryonin, who sat on the wolf side.
+Ersatzica looked at him and flicked her ears up.
+He nodded back, clutching Mudrich’s Hammer, which was planted firmly on the floor next to him, in the exact spot that Mudrich had smashed a week prior.
+Next to Ersatzica, Auntie Seamtrust patted her on the lap, prodding her to face the podium.
+Instead, she peered past Auntie to the other end of the front row, where Fisher sat with his hands in his lap.
+Ersie looked down.
+Auntie prodded her again, and she focused on Lemilay.

+Then the music started.
+A band sat behind the podium, both visibly blocked by and amplified by the podium.

+The mess hall doors opened, and two cat guards stepped in, followed by Majestra.
+She wore her magnificent red hair in a braid that was re-woven into a bun.
+Around her shoulders, a red cape with gold trim hung snugly over her golden pendant with the red jewel.
+In her hands, she held the torch.

+As she carried it forward, the weight and heft of it weighed down on her.
+Her arms shook and her fingers trembled.
+Her face was calm, but it was evident that it took everything she had to carry this burden.
+The light of the flame shone through torch onto her body, casting shadowy stripes on her orange-striped body.

+She walked down the middle aisle to the beat of the music, bobbing the torch up and down as she did.
+The flames watched touched everyone as she did so, welcoming them into a new era.

+She stepped onto a platform in front of the podium, and was lifted up by two cat guards and two wolf guards.
+She took her place facing Lemilay in front of The High One.

+“We are gathered here today.”
+The High One said, pretending to read from the book he held.
+“Celebrating the beautiful union between two officials, who will seek to continue the improvement of lives, and the expansion of the kingdom.
+You will encounter many difficult decisions, journeys, and tasks in your duties, but together you will solve all your challenges.”

+Majestra adjusted her fingers on the torch.
+Her arms were starting to bow under the weight.

+“Do you, Lemilay, daughter of Awoomoon, take this cat to be your lawfully assigned assistant?”

+“I do.”
+Lemilay nodded.

+“And do you, daughter of Marvelosa, take this wolf to be your lawfully assigned chief?”

+“I do.”

+“Then I pronounce, partners in rule!”
+The High One closed the book with a dramatic *thud* that echoed across the room.
+“You may now hold the torch.”

+Majestra seemed to fall over forward, but Lemilay caught the torch in time.
+Together, they held the torch above their heads.

+The High One motioned to everyone to applaud.

+The cats meowed loudly.
+The wolves stayed silent.

+“It’s time to celebrate, *everyone*!”
+He looked directly at the wolves.

+The wolves stayed silent.

+“I said—"

+*AWOOOOO!* (“Moon!”)
+Wryonin howled first.

+*AWOOOOO!* (“Moon!”)
+The other wolves howled in unison.

+“That’s better.”
+The High One smiled.

+Lemilay and Majestra held the torch above their heads for over an hour, while the cats and wolves sat and watched.
+When they finally couldn’t hold it anymore, Majestra’s hand slipped from exhaustion, and Lemilay held it by herself for another 15 minutes.
+Then, her arm gave out, and she collapsed to the floor.

+The High One grabbed the torch before it fell and planted it firmly into the podium.
+“Well done, young chief.
+You will be a great ally, indeed.”

+Lemilay looked up at him, sore from the experience.

+The next day, Ersatzica prepared for her departure.